Mosquitoes thrive in warm temperatures, making them a common summer nuisance for New Yorkers.

 If you plan to spend time in your yard, rooftop, or other outdoor space this summer, MMPC can help you keep those pesky mosquitoes away.

 We offer a comprehensive outdoor mosquito treatment program using the latest eco-friendly mosquito control technologies.

 - All-natural insecticides to reduce or eliminate adult mosquitos

 - Scientifically-proven mosquito traps and pods for long-term population control

 Our mosquito services include provide both recurring treatment options – based on your needs – as well as one-time mosquito control services for outdoor events.

 Call (212) 219-8218 or fill out the form below for more information about our mosquito control services.

 When Is Mosquito Season in NYC?

-Although mosquitoes can be a year-round problem, their activity peaks when temperatures reach 70 degrees Fahrenheit and above.
+Although mosquitoes can be a year-round problem, their activity becomes much more noticeable when temperatures rise above 50°F and above.

-In New York, mosquito season typically begins in April and ends in October.
-Warm, humid climates allow them to develop faster, which means that they’re most prolific during the summer months, especially in May, June, and July.
+In New York, mosquito season begins in April and ends in October.
+Because they thrive in warm, humid climates, mosquito activity tends to peak during the summer, especially from May to July.